Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 How often do you communicate with him?

-At least once every three days I text him, call him or talk in person.
+At least once every three days I text him, call him or talk to him in person.

-Do you talk to him every three days?
+Do you talk to him once every three days?

-We mostly correspond, we talk less often.
-But we talk every week.
+We mostly text each other and talk less often.
+But we communicate every week.

 Prince Mohammed has a grand plan to transform the Saudi economy and society.
-Do you still support him in this?
+Do you still support him on this?

 Yes.
 His vision absorbed many of my ideas, and he multiplied them.
-I put forward the idea of creating a sovereign fund and talked about the transformation of Aramco into a public company.
-Women's rights, their competitiveness in society, their driving - I called for all this.
+I floated the idea of creating a sovereign wealth fund and talked about turning Aramco into a public Joint-Stock Company.
+Women's rights, their competitiveness in society, their driving - I called for all of this.

-He is laying the foundation for a new era in Saudi Arabia.
-Any person who opposes what Mohammed bin Salman is doing, I personally consider a traitor.
+He lays the foundation new era in Saudi Arabia.
+I personally consider any person who opposes what Mohammed bin Salman is doing to be a traitor.

 Navigating the new Saudi Arabia

-The crown prince has also become the largest Saudi investor, pumping tens of billions of government dollars into Uber Technologies Inc. and funds managed by Blackstone Group and SoftBank Group.
+The crown prince has also become the largest Saudi investor, pouring tens of billions of government dollars into Uber Technologies Inc. and funds managed by Blackstone Group and SoftBank Group.

-Does the government want you to create and maintain relationships with heads of state and heads of international companies?
+Does the government want you to create and maintain relationships with heads of state and CEOs of international companies?

-I was released without being burdened with any conditions, I maintained contacts with many heads of state in Europe and the Middle East.
-Everything is good.
+I was released without being burdened with any conditions, and maintained contacts with many heads of state in Europe and the Middle East.
+Everything is fine.

 Can you travel?